bgamble43/juniper/junos-automation/ansible/get-interface-state/readme.md

 Solution: Used ``` | default('') ``` to default to no value in the case the value doesn't exist in the XML string, which would've overwise thrown an error.

 ## Sample Output
-switch2.domain.com is a vQFX thus some interface details are missing

 ```
 sudo ansible-playbook gis.yml -i hosts